About Raphael Village

 The next big step in the materialization of this vision is the construction of the Town Center, which will expand our facilities and serve as a hub for our new urban village.
 This Town Center will support community integration and the arts for individuals with disabilities by providing a cafe, a catering kitchen, vocational and employment training classrooms, artist guild studios and administrative offices.

 Raphael Academy began in spring of 2012 as an after school program for middle school students with Autism Spectrum Disorder, Down syndrome, and other intellectual differences.
-Over time our program offerings expanded to include a K-12 school and an adult day program.
+Over time our program offerings expanded to include a Transition Program for students in grades 9-12 and an adult day program.
 The Guild was established in 2013 to provide post-secondary education and vocational training opportunities to young adults.

 In 2016, Raphael Village was created to reflect our vision of providing an all-encompassing community for differently-abled people throughout all stages of life.
 The following year, Raphael Village became an Affiliate Member of the Camphill Association of North America , with the intent of continuing to expand our programs and services to provide a life-sharing community in which adults can develop greater independence and be actively engaged in their community.

-Today, Raphael Academy is a state-licensed, private school for students who may have Autism Spectrum Disorder, Down syndrome, and other intellectual disabilities in grades Kindergarten through 12th grade.
+Today, Raphael Academy is a state-licensed, private school that offers a Transition Program for students in grades 9-12 who may have Autism Spectrum Disorder, Down syndrome, and other exceptionalities.
 The Academy offers an adapted Waldorf curriculum, designed specifically to educate the minds, bodies and spirits of our students.
 The Guild is a program for individuals 18 years of age and older that provides post-secondary education, including vocational and life-skills training, community engagement, and artist guild training.

 The Hearth, our future life-sharing program, will offer both small group and independent housing where friends will live in a multitude of individualized co-housing arrangements with or without the support of live-in caregivers.
 Raphael Village has secured three vacant lots in the immediate vicinity of the Town Center to serve as the location for The Hearth’s first homes.